ISC2

 International Information System Security Certification Consortium, or ISC2, is a non-profit organization which specializes in training and professional certifications for cybersecurity professionals.
-It has been described as the “world's largest IT security organization”.

 History

 In the mid-1980s, a need for a standardized, vendor-neutral certification program for information security professionals was identified.
 In November 1988, the Data Processing Management Association's Special Interest Group for Computer Security (SIG-CS) brought together several organizations to form a consortium to address this need.
 This led to the formation of ISC2 in mid-1989 as a non-profit organization.

 The first working committee to establish a Common Body of Knowledge (CBK) was formed in 1990, and the first version of the CBK was finalized in 1992.
 This work laid the foundation for the organization's first certification, the Certified Information Systems Security Professional (CISSP), which was launched in 1994.

 The organization continued to expand its certification offerings over the years: